koxudaxi/datamodel-code-generator/docs/index.md

   --enable-version-header
-                        Enable package version on file headers --keep-model-order    Keep generated models' order --reuse-model         Re-use models on the field when a module has the model with the same content --target-python-version {3.6,3.7,3.8,3.9,3.10,3.11}
+                        Enable package version on file headers --keep-model-order    Keep generated models' order --reuse-model         Reuse models on the field when a module has the model with the same content --target-python-version {3.6,3.7,3.8,3.9,3.10,3.11}
                         target python version (default: 3.7)